Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: From PDE to ODE

 The $S_\nu$ are stencil matrices and $\Delta_x$ is the spatial resolution.
-Now the stencil matrices $S_{\nu}$ are derived with the help of a Taylor expansion of the function $g(x + \nu \Delta_x)$ around $\nu \Delta_x = 0$.
-The Taylor expansion of $g$ up to accuracy order six is given by
+The stencil matrices $S_{\nu}$ are derived with the help of a Taylor expansion of a generic function $g(x + \nu \Delta_x)$ around $\nu \Delta_x = 0$.
+The Taylor expansion up to accuracy order six is given by

-For the finite difference approximation of the first derivative the forward and backward finite differences are used.
+For the finite differences approximations of derivatives, forward and backward steps can be made use of.
 For the values $\nu \in \left\lbrace -3,...,3\right\rbrace$ the expansion in matrix form reads

+and can be extended to larger ranges of $\nu$ and inverted to obtain approximations for the derivatives taking into account more distant points.
+Recall that only the first derivative is required for the merged equation of motion \eqref{eq:NumPDE}.

-To illustrate how the finite difference approximation of the first derivative is calculated $\nu \in \left\lbrace 0,1\right\rbrace$ is considered, for simplicity.
+To illustrate how the finite difference approximation of the first derivative is calculated, $\nu \in \left\lbrace 0,1\right\rbrace$ is considered for simplicity.
 It is obtained

 which leads to the first derivative of $g$ given by